StatCan/aaw/docs/en/1-Experiments/Jupyter.md

     [open a GitHub issue](https://github.com/StatCan/kubeflow-containers).
 We
     can add it to the default software.

+# Once you've got the basics ...
-# Getting Data in and out of Jupyter
+## Getting Data in and out of Jupyter

 You can upload and download data to/from JupyterHub directly in the menu.
 There is an upload button at the top, and you can right-click most files or folders to download them.

-## Shareable "Bucket" storage
+### Shareable "Bucket" storage

 There is also a mounted `minio` folder in your home directory, which holds files in [MinIO](/Storage/#buckets-via-minio).